This section covers installation prerequisites, creating the

 libaiolibrary.
 Data directory initialization and subsequent server startup steps fail if this library is not installed locally.
 If necessary, install it using the appropriate package manager.
 For example, on Yum-based systems:

-write access to anything in the MySQL data directory.
-It does
+anything in the MySQL data directory.
+It does not have the

-not have the ability to login into MySQL.
-It only exists for
+ability to log into MySQL.
+It only exists for ownership

 mysql group is the database administrator